 - Do I need a flexible work schedule or something more structured?

-- How will my business support me financially?
+- How do I need my business support me financially?
+Emotionally?

-- Which support systems and resources can I call in for myself?
+- Which support systems and resources will be most beneficial to me?

 When you’re clear on what you need from your business, you can ensure your entrepreneurial experience will be sustainable and supportive over the long term.
-To help you take the first steps, I’ve created a guide with 10 Powerful Questions for New Entrepreneurs which you can download for free here.
+To help you take your first steps, I’ve created a guide with 10 Powerful Questions for New Entrepreneurs which you can download for free.

 Step 2: Take Bite-Size Action On Your Vision

-As Marie Forleo says, “starting small doesn’t mean thinking small.”
-We can have high-impact visions for our companies and we can take meaningful, bite-size steps toward what we desire.
+As Marie Forleo says, “starting small doesn’t mean thinking small,” which means we can have high-impact visions for our companies and we can take meaningful, bite-size steps toward what we desire.

-A dear friend recently came to me feeling overwhelmed by his big vision of starting a local flower shop and coffee house.
-I invited him to continue to hold a higher vision for his work but break down his mission into smaller, more manageable pieces.
+A dear friend recently came to me feeling overwhelmed by his dream of starting a local flower shop and coffee house.
+I invited him to stay true to his higher vision but break it down into smaller, more manageable pieces.